Intermediate Python¶

 new_df = df.drop( [label or index, ...] )

-To specify whether the provided list is a slice of rows or columns, use the keyword argument axis
+To specify whether the provided list is a slice of rows or columns, use the keyword argument axis.
+The axis value can be

 It is 0 by default.